mdsufz/StandEnA/README.md

 ##### Step 1.5.1 Downloading proteins using OrtSuite

 For this step to be executed, OrtSuite must be installed as described [here](https://github.com/mdsufz/OrtSuite).
-For further information, we recommend checking the OrtSuite GitHub to learn how to use the download_kos command that is used in this step.
+For further information on how to use the download_kos command used in this step, we recommend checking the OrtSuite GitHub.

-Note that you must be at the OrtSuite environment in conda if you followed the conda installation [here](https://github.com/mdsufz/OrtSuite#readme).
+Note that you must activate the OrtSuite environment in conda as shown in the OrtSuite GitHub if you followed the conda installation [here](https://github.com/mdsufz/OrtSuite#readme).
 Example files for ecs.txt and kos.txt can be found in [OrtSuite GitHub](https://github.com/mdsufz/OrtSuite/tree/master/examples) and in the [ecs.txt](examples/01_customdb/ecs.txt) and [kos.txt](examples/01_customdb/kos.txt) files for the example case used in this pipeline.

 ```bash